DIPlib/diplib/CONTRIBUTING.md

 If you are uncertain that changes you wish to submit will be useful to the project, feel free to [create a new issue](https://github.com/DIPlib/diplib/issues/new) on GitHub to ask about it.

-If there exists an issue discussing the proposed contribution, reference it as follows: `#1`.
-Add "`Closes #1`" to the commit message (use the actual issue number of course).
+If there exists an issue discussing the proposed contribution, reference it as follows: `#<number>` (for example, `#1` to reference issue number 1).
+Add "`Fixes #<number>`" to the commit message if there was an issue in the tracker for the bug and the issue is fully fixed by your changes.
+This will close the issue when the pull request is merged.

+Include `[skip ci]` in the commit message if you didn't touch any code, and only made changes to documentation comments.

 ### I have an algorithm that I would like to include in the project